LucasEnard/formation-template-python/README.md

 Every 5 seconds, the service will open the `formation.csv` to read each line and create a `msg.FormationRequest` that will be send to the `Python.Router`.

+<br><br>
+Those components were **already registered** to the production in advance.<br>

-Don't forget to register your component :
+For information, the steps to register your components are:
 Following [5.4.](#54-register-components) and using:
 ```
 register_component("bs","ServiceCSV","/irisdev/app/src/python/",1,"Python.ServiceCSV")
 ```

 ## 9.2.
 Adding the service to the production
+Our service is already on our production since we have done it for you in advance.<br>
+However if you create a new service from scratch you will need to add it manually.

-We now need to add the service to the production.
-For this, we use the Management Portal.
-By pressing the [+] sign next to [Services], we have access to the [Business service Wizard].
-There, we chose the service class we just created in the scrolling menu.
+If needed for later of just for information, here are the steps to register a service.<br> For this, we use the Management Portal.
+By pressing the [+] sign next to [service], we have access to the [Business Services Wizard].<br>There, we chose the service class we just created in the scrolling menu.

 ## 9.3.
 Testing